FortinetCloudCSE/k8s-101-workshop/content/03_participanttasks/03_02_k8sindepth/03_02_04_scaling.md

 kubectl apply -f nginx-deployment-hpa.yaml
 ```

 - **Target CPU Utilization**: This is set to 50%.
-It means the HPA will aim to adjust the number of pods so that the average CPU utilization across all pods is around 50% of the allocated CPU resources for each pod.
+It means the HPA will aim to adjust the number of Pods so that the average CPU utilization across all Pods is around 50% of the allocated CPU resources for each Pod.
-- **Scaling Out**: If the average CPU utilization across all pods in the nginx-deployment exceeds 50%, the HPA will increase the number of pods, making more resources available to handle the workload, until it reaches the maximum limit of 10 pods.
+- **Scaling Out**: If the average CPU utilization across all Pods in the nginx-deployment exceeds 50%, the HPA will increase the number of Pods, making more resources available to handle the workload, until it reaches the maximum limit of 10 Pods.
-- **Scaling In**: If the average CPU utilization drops below 50%, indicating that the resources are underutilized, the HPA will decrease the number of pods to reduce resource usage, but it won't go below the minimum of 2 pod.
+- **Scaling In**: If the average CPU utilization drops below 50%, indicating that the resources are underutilized, the HPA will decrease the number of Pods to reduce resource usage, but it won't go below the minimum of 2 Pod.

 6. Check Result